 What's your seatbelt for the property roller coaster?

-Investing can seem like a roller coaster ride as property markets go up and down, and around the country.
-This month, we look at strategies to ride out the highs and lows that may make the ride a little more comfortable for you.
-Find your seat belt and buckle up!
+Investing can seem like a roller coaster ride as property markets can go up and down, and around the country.
+This month, we look at strategies to ride out the highs and the lows that may make the ride a little more comfortable for you.
+Find your seat belt and get ready to buckle up!

 Investing is not a steady, single incline

 As investors we would all love the perfect portfolio with properties increasing in value every year, rents rising regularly, and perfect tenants with no vacancy periods.
 This would be an investor’s dream but in my experience, the reality is not quite that perfect.
 After the start of your investing ride, other factors out of your control will affect your journey.